Mount Kembla

-The summit of Mount Kembla has an elevation of 534 m above sea level.

-The area surrounding Mount Kembla is a coal mining area, notable for the Mount Kembla Mine disaster of 1902 in which 96 people lost their lives.
+The area surrounding Mount Kembla is a coal mining area, notable for the Mount Kembla Mine disaster of 1902 in which 96 people died.

-Mount Kembla suburb
+Mount Kembla Village

-The suburb of Mount Kembla and its associated "main" village includes a local primary school, church and graveyard, several hundred houses and the Mount Kembla Hotel, which was built in 1896.
-The general store/post office closed in 2010, making it the first time in 145 years the village has been without one.
-The village also has a heritage centre showcasing local history, emphasizing the mining disaster.
-An annual Heritage Festival and 96 Candles Ceremony, commemorating the victims of the mine disaster, have been performed consistently every year since the disaster.
+Mount Kembla Village includes a local primary school, church and graveyard, several hundred houses and the Mount Kembla Village Hotel, which was opened in 1898.
+There is a heritage centre showcasing local history.
 The village is accessible from Wollongong, via Cordeaux Road, named after early settlers; and from Mount Keira via Harry Graham Drive.
-The small village of Kembla Heights is to the northwest, reached by Harry Graham Drive.
+The small village of Kembla Heights lies to the northwest.
+South32 currently operates the Dendrobium Mine, half a kilometre west of the village.

 The Mount Kembla Colliery was established in 1883, and the purpose-built township was constructed by the company to house the employees.
-The community thrived until late-1970 when the mine closed and the town went into decline, losing its general store, post office, Presbyterian church, tennis courts and public telephones during the following years.
+In 1970, the colliery closed and the town lost its general store, post office, Presbyterian church, tennis courts and public telephones during the following years.
+The general store and post office closed in 2010, making it the first time in 145 years the village has been without one.
+A tennis court has since opened on Stafford Road, and a new children's playground was built at Ryan Park in 2021.

-South32 is currently mining at the Dendrobium site, half a kilometre west of the village.
-Mount Kembla is joined to the west by the Illawarra escarpment and, in particular, a mass with two lower summits, Kembla West (512 m) and Mount Burelli (531 m).
-The mountain forms a prominent peak pointing approximately eastward.
+History

+The original inhabitants of Mount Kembla are the Dharawal people.
+Local Aboriginal legends told of Mount Kembla and Mount Keira being sisters and the Five Islands being daughters of the wind.

+The first European to observe the mountain was Captain James Cook on his voyage from Whitby.
+While navigating the east coast of Australia, he noted it as 'a round hill', its top resembling a hat.
+The village was established in 1817 by George Molle.